joshzee/cloud-portfolio/README.md

 - Terraform entire project
 - Add a contact form with SES email integration

-## 🏆 Acknowledgments
+## Acknowledgments
-- **Forrest Brazeal** for the Cloud Resume Challenge inspiration
-- AWS documentation & community for support
+- AWS documentation & the great AWS community for support

 ---
 Thanks all!